Rams vs. 49ers DFS picks, expert lineup advice

-NFL DFS, Rams vs. 49ers: FanDuel, DraftKings daily Fantasy football picks for Thursday Night Football
+NFL DFS, Rams vs. 49ers: Top FanDuel, DraftKings daily Fantasy football picks for Thursday Night Football

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for San Francisco vs. Los Angeles on 'Thursday Night Football'